onlyanegg/assignment-1/README.md

-## Albert product engineering case study
+## Product engineering case study
-Welcome to the Albert product engineering case study.
-At Albert, we value focused work and shipping product.
+Welcome to the product engineering case study.
+At Company, we value focused work and shipping product.
 Instead of spending hours interviewing and talking about building things, we would like to give you the opportunity to show us what you can actually build.
-Please approach this case study as if you were working on a real project at Albert with production quality design decisions, architecture, documentation, and code.
+Please approach this case study as if you were working on a real project at Company with production quality design decisions, architecture, documentation, and code.

 ### The project
 - Build a stock watchlist service and client application that allows users to view their favorite stock prices.